Are tournament poker losses subject to the same tax rules as live-action poker losses?

 Facts & Procedural History

-In Tschetschot, the taxpayer had earned $49 thousand dollars from her day job and $11 thousand dollars from gambling.
-The taxpayer claimed a $29 thousand dollar loss, which offset all of her $11 thousand dollar gambling winnings and part of her $49 thousand dollar income.
+She earned $49,000 dollars from her day job and $11,000 dollars from gambling in 2000.
+On her 2000 tax return, the taxpayer claimed a $29,000 dollar loss, which offset all of her $11,000 dollar gambling winnings and part of her $49,000 dollar income.

-The issue before the court was whether tournament poker is a “wagering activity.”
-The taxpayer argues that tournament poker is not a wagering activity, rather, it is an “entertainment and professional sport.”
-The taxpayers based their position on the argument that tournament poker is different than regular poker because the game only requires an entry fee, the game lasts several days, and the winner is accorded part of the entry fee paid by other contestants.
-As can be expected, the IRS disagreed.
+The taxpayer argued that tournament poker is not a wagering activity, rather, it is an “entertainment and professional sport.”
+The taxpayer’ based her position’s argument is based on the idea that tournament poker is different than regular poker because the game only requires an entry fee, the game lasts several days, and the winner is accorded part of the entry fee paid by other contestants.
+As expected, the IRS did not agree.

+The definition of “wager” used by the court was “something risked or staked on an uncertain event” or “a bet.”
 In applying the definition of the term “wager,” the tax court concluded that tournament poker was a “wagering activity.”
 The court reasoned that the context in which the game is played (i.e., as a paid sporting event or in a tournament setting) does not negate that the transaction involves a “bet.”
 Because there was a “bet” involved, the court held that the taxpayer’s taxable gambling losses were limited to the taxpayer’s gambling winnings (much like the hobby loss rules).